maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ## Data Exploration

 We now have many features and can proceed to a further data exploration.
-Let's start by analyzing the features we just created related to the release date :
+Let's start by analyzing the features we just created in relation to the release date:

 ```python
 plt.figure(figsize=(12,8))